zainabtura/ICS344-Project/README.md

 # ICS344-Project
 This repository contains the full implementation of our ICS344 course project.
-The course focuses on **INformation Security**, and this project is designed to apply core concepts of system exploitation, attack detection, and defensive countermeasures in a hands-on, practical manner.
+The course focuses on **Information Security**, and this project is designed to apply core concepts of system exploitation, attack detection, and defensive countermeasures in a hands-on, practical manner.

 The project simulates a real-world security scenario by:
 - Deploying a vulnerable target (Metasploitable3)